 For the ones, a little more adventurous you can go sailing, kayaking, windsurfing, paddle boarding, coasteering, rock climbing, surfing, or even snorkeling or diving in the chilly Atlantic waters.

-A Wellness Retreat
+Do a Wellness Retreat

 The area is also known for its seaweed.
 Besides using seaweed in recipes and food for its health properties you can enjoy Thalassotherapy or seaweed therapy.
 From seaweed wraps, baths, to facials you can find many different treatments to suit you at the Kilkee Thalassotherapy Centre.